 The thematic investment strategy means that investments occur in a defined area whereby the development is expected to result in a structural change to the economy and society.
 This change provides favorable conditions for companies that are active within the area to create profitable growth over time.
 Our main themes are Demographics, Productivity, Lifestyles and the Environment.
-The management of a theme-based fund is long term and the intent of the selected main themes is that they shall apply over the long term.
+The management of a theme-based fund is long term and the intent of the selected main themes is that they shall apply over the long term, although they can be changed over time.
 The Prospectus and the fact sheet will be updated when main themes are added or removed to ensure that the current theme is always provided.